 - Your Persuasion character should be the one taking Pet Pal.

 - Good talents for a melee fighter or rogue: Opportunist, Executioner, The Pawn (mutually exclusive with Executioner), Living Armour, Comeback Kid, Picture of Health (if you plan to stack Warfare).

 - Good talents for a ranger: Executioner, Glass Cannon (if you want to take the risk), Stench (if not your Persuasion character), Hothead.
 AVOID Elemental Ranger and Arrow Recovery, they are not especially useful.

-- Good talents for a damage caster: Far Out Man, Mnemonic, Executioner, Savage Sortilege, Hothead (only with Savage Sortilege), Stench (if not your Persuasion character), Glass Cannon (if you want to take the risk), Elemental Affinity if you are a water or necromancy caster.
-There is a moderate downside to it on earth casters, and fairly severe downsides for fire and air.
+- Good talents for a damage caster: Far Out Man, Mnemonic, Executioner, Savage Sortilege, Hothead (only with Savage Sortilege), Stench (if not your Persuasion character), Glass Cannon (if you want to take the risk), Elemental Affinity if you are a mage, but you'll need to stand on damaging surfaces to get the benefit for Earth, Fire, and Air spells.

 - Good talents for a summoner or utility caster: Far Out Man, Mnemonic, Stench (if not your Persuasion character), All Skilled Up (for summoners to reach Summoning 10 faster).

 - If an item, when right-clicked, does not have "Combine" as one of the options in the pop-up menu, it is not usable in crafting.
 Feel free to sell it.

 - Empty Potion Bottle + Penny Bun Mushroom = Small Healing Potion